ngyewkong/2048-clone/README.md

 - Okay will reload
 - Cancel will exit popup alert with current gameboard

+### Winning Condition & Popup Alert

+- Okay will reload
+- Cancel will exit popup alert with current gameboard

 ### Implement mobile swiping for mobile use case

 - swipe up down left right will be registered